 - 1. Patent Office shall be subordinated to the Council of Ministers.
 Supervision over the Patent Office's activities shall be exercised by a minister competent in economy. - 2.
-The Prime Minister shall, by way of regulation, on a motion of a minister competent in economy, grant statutes to the Patent Office and determine therein, in particular, the organisation, structure and rules of administration of the Office, as well as the allocation of responsibilities, while taking into account the status of experts, officers of civil service and of other employees.
+The Prime Minister shall, by way of regulation, on a motion of a minister competent in economy, grant statutes to the Patent Office and determine therein, in particular, the

 - 1. The Patent Office shall perform its responsibilities in the industrial property matters specified in this Law, in separate regulations and in international agreements. - 2.
-The responsibilities of the Patent Office shall, in particular, include: - (i) receiving and examination of applications seeking protection for inventions, utility models, industrial designs, topographies of integrated circuits, trademarks and geographical indications. - (ii) deciding in matters related to granting patents and supplementary protection rights 40 for inventions, rights of protection for utility models and trademarks, as well as rights in registration for industrial designs, geographical indications and topographies of integrated circuits. - (iii) adjudicating cases in litigation proceedings to the extent as specified by this Law, - (iv) keeping the Registers referred to in Article 228. - (v) publishing of an official gazette titled "Wiadomosci Urzedu Patentowego", - (vi) participating in activities of international bodies on account of the international agreements in the field of industrial property concluded by the Republic of Poland, in particular the Paris Convention for the Protection of Industrial Property, - (vii) keeping of the centralised collection of Polish and foreign patent specifications. - 3.
-When performing its responsibilities, in particular tasks relating to international co-operation, as well as in the course of preparation of drafts of regulations governing industrial property, the Patent Office shall act in agreement and co-operation with interested central and local government agencies.
+The responsibilities of the Patent Office shall, in particular, include: - (i) receiving and examination of applications seeking protection for inventions, utility models, industrial designs, topographies of integrated circuits, trademarks and geographical indications, - (ii) deciding in matters related to granting patents and supplementary protection rights for inventions, rights of protection for utility models and trademarks, as well as rights in registration for industrial designs, geographical indications and topographies of integrated circuits. - (iii) adjudicating cases in litigation proceedings to the extent as specified by this Law, - (iv) keeping the Registers referred to in Article 228, - (v) publishing of an official gazette titled "Wiadomości Urzędu Patentowego", - (v) publishing of "Biuletyn Urzędu Patentowego" - (vi) participating in activities of international bodies on account of the international agreements in the field of industrial property concluded by the Republic of Poland, in particular the Paris Convention for the Protection of Industrial Property, - (vii) keeping of the centralised collection of Polish and foreign patent specifications. - 3.
+When performing its responsibilities, in particular tasks relating to international cooperation, as well as in the course of preparation of drafts of regulations governing industrial property, the Patent Office shall act in agreement and co-operation with interested central and local government agencies.